This essay was originally posted in Religion Dispatches.

 His monastic office radiated spiritual authority.
 Though Wirathu is only one of 14 senior monks on the governing body of the 2500-man monastic complex, he clearly occupied a leading position within it.
 Only the framed pictures on his wall—mostly newspaper clippings and pictures of himself—were indications of his charismatic, rabble-rousing reputation.

 Though our conversation began cheerfully, Wirathu’s demeanor darkened when the conversation shifted to the vulnerability of Myanmar’s Buddhist culture to attacks from outside.
+You can also use xxx categories.
 He frowned and said, “we have to protect our people.”